Poll: Utah voters may be ready to pass Donald Trump - ExBulletin

 Florida Gov. Ron DeSantis leads the list at 24.2%, followed by Wyoming Rep. Liz Cheney, who lost her re-election bid to a Trump-endorsed candidate, at 16.
 4%.
 Former Vice President Mike Pence and Texas Senator Ted Cruz both had 6%, while former UN Ambassador Nikki Haley came in at 3.7%.

-In the poll, 20.7% of respondents did not know who they would vote for and 8.5% would choose another candidate.
+In the survey, 20.7% of respondents did not know who they would vote for and 8.5% would choose another candidate.
 These results reflect all voters, regardless of political affiliation.

 Jason Perry, director of the Hinckley Institute of Politics at the University of Utah, said Trump’s influence appears to be waning.

-Perry said the GOP presidential field is open and Trump’s entry into the race does not block other candidates.
-Whos in and whos out may be clearer early next year.
+Perry said the GOP presidential field was open and that Trump’s entry into the race did not hinder other candidates.
+Who is and who is out might be clearer early next year.

-The number of Trumps in the poll has improved among those who say they intend to contest the 2024 Republican presidential primary, which is open only to party members.
+Trump’s numbers in the poll have improved among those who say they intend to contest the 2024 Republican presidential primary, which is open only to party members.
 He also does better with GOP voters, but still comes in behind DeSantis.

 The poll found that 74.8% of those polled intend to vote in the presidential primary in more than a year.
-Of that group, 28.9% would choose DeSantis, 18.8% Trump and 12.1% Cheney, who sits on the Houses committee on Jan.
-6 and has been highly critical of Trump.
+Of that group, 28.9% would choose DeSantis, 18.8% Trump and 12.1% Cheney, who sits on the House Jan.
+6 committee and has been highly critical of Trump.
 They were followed by Cruz at 7.5%, Pence at 6.4% and Haley at 3.7%.
 Another 16.5% were undecided and 6% would choose someone else.

 Of those who identified as Republicans in the survey, 33.1% favored DeSantis, followed by Trump with 21.1% and Cheney with 10%.
 The remaining potential candidates were less than 7%, while 16% of voters were undecided.